phfaist/latexpp/README.rst

   # latexpp config for MyDocument.tex
   #
   # This is YAML syntax -- google "YAML tutorial" to get a quick intro.
-Careful
+Be
-  # with spaces, correct indentation is important.
+  # careful with spaces since indentation is important.

   # the master LaTeX document -- this file will not be modified, all output will
   # be produced in the output_dir